 The key trade-off is highly compressed, columnar storage vs. full-text search on documents.

 ClickHouse is a SQL data warehouse designed for extremely fast queries on large datasets.
-It uses columnar storage, compression, and materialized views to reduce response time by a factor of 1000 over conventional databases like MySQL or PostgreSQL.
+It uses columnar storage, compression, parallel query, and materialized views to reduce response time by a factor of 1000 over databases like MySQL or PostgreSQL.
+ClickHouse stores data in tabular format with a sparse “primary key” index and a predefined table order.
+It can define new columns and change column format instantly.
+Changing the primary key or order columns generally requires the table to be reloaded.

-Elasticsearch is a search engine designed to run queries on large volumes of semi-structured data like log records in JSON.
-It uses full text search, which allows it to query document data without converting it to tables.
+Elasticsearch is a search engine designed to run queries on documents containing semi-structured data like JSON log records.
+It implements full text search, which allows it to query document data without converting to tables.
+Elasticsearch is based on Lucene, which provides indexed storage.
+Elasticsearch requires users to set fixed types to index data; or Elasticsearch can dynamically map data types itself.
+Either way, you must reindex to change data types once they are set.

 ClickHouse is more open.